 But sometimes I get the strangest requests, not least the ones for dishes that no Dominican ever prepares at home (hello? nobody makes telera, our Christmas bread, that's what we have supermarkets, colmados and roadside vendors for).
 This Dominican baked chicken recipe is one of those dishes.

-Wasakaka is the sauce that accompanies a chicken roast that is actually the flagship dish of a popular chain of Dominican rotisserie chicken restaurants, think of the Colonel, but with a tropical flair.
+Wasakaka is the sauce that accompanies a chicken roast that is actually the flagship dish of a popular chain of Dominican rotisserie chicken restaurants.
+Think of the Colonel, but with a tropical flair.
 Their recipe is not common knowledge, but I can make an educated guess as to its ingredients and preparation.

-The chicken at the restaurants is prepared over coal fire, but in this recipe we’ll give you with an option that can be prepared using a regular oven.
+The chicken at the restaurants is roasted over a charcoal fire, but in this recipe, we'll give you an option that can be prepared using a regular oven.